dotnet/docs/docs/framework/deployment/guide-for-administrators.md

 ## The deployment process
  When you have the supporting infrastructure in place, you use System Center 2012 Configuration Manager to deploy the .NET Framework redistributable package to computers on the network.
 Building the infrastructure involves creating and defining five primary areas: collections, a package and program for the software, distribution points, and deployments.

 -   **Collections** are groups of Configuration Manager resources, such as users, user groups, or computers, to which the .NET Framework is deployed.
-For more information, see [Collections in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682169%28v=technet.10%29) in the Configuration Manager documentation library.
+For more information, see [Introduction to collections in System Center Configuration Manager](https://docs.microsoft.com/sccm/core/clients/manage/collections/introduction-to-collections) in the Configuration Manager documentation library.

 -   **Packages and programs** typically represent software applications to be installed on a client computer, but they might also contain individual files, updates, or even individual commands.
-For more information, see [Packages and Programs in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg699369%28v=technet.10%29) in the Configuration Manager documentation library.
+For more information, see [Packages and programs in System Center Configuration Manager](https://docs.microsoft.com/sccm/apps/deploy-use/packages-and-programs) in the Configuration Manager documentation library.

 -   **Distribution points** are Configuration Manager site system roles that store files required for software to run on client computers.
 When the Configuration Manager client receives and processes a software deployment, it contacts a distribution point to download the content associated with the software and to start the installation process.
-For more information, see [Introduction to content Management in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682083%28v=technet.10%29) in the Configuration Manager documentation library.
+For more information, see [Fundamental concepts for content management in Configuration Manager](https://docs.microsoft.com/sccm/core/plan-design/hierarchy/fundamental-concepts-for-content-management) in the Configuration Manager documentation library.

 -   **Deployments** instruct applicable members of the specified target collection to install the software package.
-For more information, see [How to Deploy Applications in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682082%28v=technet.10%29) in the Configuration Manager documentation library.

 > [!IMPORTANT]
 >  The procedures in this topic contain typical settings for creating and deploying a package and program, and might not cover all possible settings.
 For other Configuration Manager deployment options, see the [Configuration Manager Documentation Library](/previous-versions/system-center/system-center-2012-R2/gg682041%28v=technet.10%29).